wizfury/wizfury/README.md

 - 👋 Hi, I’m @wizfury
 - 👀 I’m interested in AI/ML, flutter, and Google Cloud.
 - 🌱 I’m currently learning Flutter, Firebase & Google Cloud, and Machine Learning.
-- 💞️ I’m looking to collaborate on ML\AI , flutter projects, and cloud projects.
+- 💞️ I’m looking to collaborate on ML\AI , flutter, and cloud projects.
 - 📫 How to reach me aakarsh135@gmail.com

 <!---